How to keep chisels from rusting

 You are allowed to wipe off the chisel using a clean, damp cloth.
 As you are using the rag, you are wiping off debris, grease, and dust left over the surface of the chisel.
 Grease and excess dust damage the chisel.

-When you are washing your chisel, submerge its head in a bucket that has white vinegar.
+When washing your chisel, submerge its head in a bucket with white vinegar.
 Cover the bucket with a piece of wood for four hours.
 Scrub off the surface with Grade 1 steel wool, and you will start seeing the rust coming off.

 Rinse the head of the chisel in clean water to remove vinegar and wipe it as you dry it.
 Smoothen the chisel using a disc sander with 100-grit abrasive and wipe off the chisel with mineral spirits and a rust-preventive primer.
 Paint with glossy paint for a shiny finish.

-Chisels are one of those tools that you should never put in a toolbox without having a plan for using them.
-First, they need a protective case that will keep them from rusting.
-There are many types of cases available that will withstand the test of time.
-Let us know if you have some of your own tricks up the sleeves!
+Chisels are among the tools you should never put in a toolbox without a plan for using them.
+First, they need a protective sleeve to keep them from rusting.
+Many types of protective covers will stand the test of time.
+Let us know if you have any of your tricks up your sleeve!